Pôle de gérontologie clinique, CHU de Nantes, Nantes, France

 Université de Nantes, CHU Nantes, CNRS, Inserm, Institut du thorax, Nantes, France

 Service de gériatrie, Hôpital Broca, Hôpitaux universitaires Paris Centre, EA-4468 Université Paris-Descartes, Paris, France

-The coronavirus disease-2019 (COVID-19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2.
+Coronavirus disease 2019 (COVID-19) is a secondary infectious disease caused by severe acute respiratory syndrome coronavirus 2.
 The link between cardiovascular disease and COVID-19 appears to be twofold.
-First, some reports of data indicate that certain groups of patients are more at risk of COVID-19.
-This includes patients with cardiovascular risk factors or pre-existing cardiovascular conditions and older patients.
-In addition, these patients incur disproportionately worse outcome.
-Second, SARS-CoV2 infection can be complicated by life-threatening cardiovascular acute diseases.
-Despite the rapid evolution of data on this pandemic, this review aims to highlight the cardiovascular considerations related to COVID-19 whether as comorbidities including concerns and uncertainty regarding the effect of renin–angiotensin-aldosterone system (RAAS) inhibitors on angiotensin conversion enzyme 2 or related to acute cardiovascular complications.
+First, some reports indicate that certain groups of patients are at greater risk of COVID-19, including patients with cardiovascular risk factors, pre-existing cardiovascular conditions and older patients.
+In addition, the outcomes these patients face are disproportionately more severe.
+Second, SARS-CoV-2 infection can be complicated by life-threatening acute cardiovascular diseases.
+Despite the rapid ongoing evolution of information about this pandemic, this review aims to highlight cardiovascular pathologies related to COVID-19 as either comorbidities, including concerns and uncertainty regarding the effect of renin-angiotensin-aldosterone system (RAAS) inhibitors on angiotensin conversion enzyme 2, or cardiovascular complications.